A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Discussion

 While the benefits of our approach have been demonstrated, there are limitations of this work.
-We believe the main such limitation is the need to assume proportional hazards between treatment groups.
-While this is a common assumption, particularly when designing trials, we suggest that in practice such an assumption may not be appropriate, see, for example, \cite{WU20182946}.
-Accordingly, we are interested in extending our proposed approach to relax this assumption, potentially by considering a flexible functional form for $\psi_i$, and undertaking inference within a general Bayesian framework.
-This is a research avenue we intend to explore into the future.
+One such limitation is the need to assume proportional hazards between treatment groups.
+While this is a common assumption, particularly when designing trials, we suggest that in practice such an assumption may not be appropriate. \cite{WU20182946} Accordingly, we are interested in extending our approach to relax this assumption, potentially by considering a flexible functional form for the proportionality parameter, and undertaking inference within a general Bayesian framework.
+Another limitation, specific to our proposed general Bayesian approach, is that we focus on estimating hazard ratios.
+In clinical trials with time-to-event outcomes, other estimands may be of interest (e.g.\ survival probability or restricted mean survival time) such that the baseline hazard cannot remain undefined.
+In such cases, standard Bayesian approaches may be preferable.